 While personal allowances currently exceed the level of State Pension, any increase in State Pension may result in more income tax being paid from your BSPS pension.

 If you have any questions about your tax code or how your pension is taxed, please contact HMRC directly.
 It’s helpful to have your National Insurance number to hand when you get in touch.
-You can find more information or contact HMRC by visiting www.gov.uk/contact-hmrc .
+You can find more information or contact HMRC by visiting www.gov.uk/contact-hmrc.

 Questions about transferring your pension

-5. Can i Transfer Out my benefits?
+5. Can I transfer out my benefits?

 If you’re not yet receiving your pension from the Scheme, you may be able to transfer your pension to another provider.
 If you’re within 12 months of your Normal Retirement Age, you’ll need the Trustee’s consent before a transfer can go ahead.